You Earned a Ticket!

 UC Scout: One answer to the teacher shortage

-Students in small or rural schools often struggle to find a way to meet the requirements.
+Students in small, rural, or high-poverty schools often struggle to pass the a-g requirements because the courses aren't offered in their school.
+There are solutions.
 Some enroll in courses at a community college, if they can.
 Others enroll in classes online to earn the a-g course credits they need.
 The University of California offers all of the a-g courses online and at low or no cost through UC Scout.

 Should a high school diploma be more difficult to earn?

-Less than half of California students pass the a-g course sequence.
+About half of California students pass the a-g course sequence, with big gaps.

 As explained in Lesson 6.1, the Common Core Standards define a set of expectations about what students ought to learn and when they should learn it.
-Most students don't achieve these expectations.
-One persistent line of "tough love" thinking suggests that achievement standards ought to be enforced in order for a high school diploma to have meaning.
+Most students don't achieve these expectations, even if they graduate from high school.
+One persistent line of "tough love" thinking suggests that this is wrong, and that a high school diploma ought to signal that the student reached some defined level of accomplishment.

 There is evidence to support this point of view.
 For more than a decade in the early 2000s, to qualify for a diploma California public high school students had to pass an exit exam (known as the CAHSEE, pronounced kay-see).
 To be clear, it was not a rigorous test.
 Most students found it absurdly easy, passing on their first try in their sophomore year.
 Students could re-take the test, but even after multiple tries nearly one out of ten students failed it.
 Some students took it as a cue to quit school.
-Dropout rates rose, with the usual patterns.
+Graduation rates fell.

-Ultimately, the exit exam was abandoned as part of the anti-test movement during the state's adoption of the Common Core standards.
+Ultimately, the exit exam was abandoned as part of the anti-test movement during the state's adoption of the Commmon Core standards.

 In an effort to improve educational rigor for all students, and to expand students’ access to college, some California school districts made the a-g course sequence central to their expectations for all students.
 Los Angeles Unified, California's largest school district, was an early leader in making completion of the a-g course sequence a graduation requirement, a policy it established after years of preparation, beginning with students graduating in 2017.
 As with the state exit exam, raising standards had both intended and unintended consequences, further complicated by the pandemic.
 More students took the necessary courses, but many failed them.